apollographql/runtime-testing-framework/docs/src/framework/command-providers.md

 _Command Providers_ are the core executable element making up RTF Test Plans.
 They allow you, the user, to specify how a given command should be run and what resources it needs in order to do so.
-Both the [Environment][0] and [Scenario][1] configuration files are simply ways of defining Command Providers with known semantics for RTF to execute alongside templating values that can be used to customise how that command is run.
+Both the [Environment][0] and [Scenario][1] configuration files are simply ways of defining Command Providers with known semantics for RTF to execute alongside templating variables that can be used to customise how that command is run.

 The configuration for a Command Provider consists of three top level sections: